davekinkead/spatialised-prisoners-dilemma/readme.md

 This an agent based simulation of an evolutionary spatialised prisoner's dilemma.

-The idea....
+The idea is that:

-- agent exist in a space
+- agents exist in a space
 - they have a strategy (see below)
 - they interact with all other agents in their neighbourhood
 - they adapt their strategy based on neighbourhood dominance